ajclark/zap/README.md

 Good use cases for Zap might be sending a large video file to someone on the other side of the country or globe as fast as possible.

 ### What if I have multiple files to send across a high-RTT link?
 If you need to send multiple files then rclone or rsync is likely better suited.
 Note that to drive up the utilization of your network pipe you will have to use rsync in conjunction with xargs or GNU parallel.
+It is also possible to run multiple instances of zap as you would with any other command. e.g. xargs.

 ### Does Zap help on low-RTT links?
 Yes.
 Take a look at the benchmarks below.
 A single file copy with scp might max out at 4Gbps on a local 10G LAN, where as Zap can drive 2x the throughput thanks to parallelism.